 Have you ever wanted to take a Christmas Cruise?
 I just returned from a Viking Christmas and Danube River Cruise.
 It was delightful!
 Here are my thoughts: Visions of sugar plums danced in my head the first time I even heard the words “Christmas Market Cruise”.
 I didn’t even know they existed until one day reading a travel blog and I came across an article about someone gliding down the Rhine River in Europe with stops along the way to visit different Christmas Markets in Germany, France, and Switzerland.
-Come along with me as I share my highlights of my Christmas Cruise with Viking River Cruises.
+Come along with me as I share the highlights of my Christmas Cruise with Viking River Cruises.
 Christmas cruises are the best!

 ✦ Christmas Cruises in Europe